Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 where $u_{pr}$ is the free spinor, normalized to $\overline{u}_{pr}u_{pr^\prime}=2m\delta_{rr^\prime}$, and the slashes indicate a contraction with the Dirac matrices $\gamma^\mu$, i.e. $\slashed{X} = \gamma^\mu X_\mu$.
 Note that the argument of the exponent in \cref{eq:Volkov} coincides with the classical action $S$ for a particle with asymptotic momentum $p$ moving in the EM field of a plane wave, multiplied by the imaginary unit.
 These states have a phase-dependent momentum that corresponds closely to the classical kinetic momentum, as can be seen in \cref{fig:VolkovWavepacket}, where the motion of the centroid of a Volkov wavepacket is compared to the classical trajectory~\cite{seipt.2017}.

-In the Feynman rules of strong-field QED, Volkov states are used to describe external electrons: see \citet{mitter.1975} and the tutorial by \citet{seipt.2017}.
+In the Feynman rules of SFQED, Volkov states are used to describe external electrons: see \citet{mitter.1975} and the tutorial by \citet{seipt.2017}.
 This is indicated by double fermion lines in a Feynman diagram (see \cref{fig:Nonperturbativity}).
 The scattering matrix elements for processes of interest are then constructed from the standard diagrammatic representation.
 In \cref{sec:ComptonBreitWheeler}, we illustrate these for the tree-level, i.e. lowest order, processes shown in \cref{fig:ComptonBreitWheeler}: multiphoton Compton scattering and Breit-Wheeler electron-positron pair creation.
 It is not always guaranteed that the tree-level processes dominate: nonperturbativity can also arise in the coupling to the radiation field, if the field is sufficiently strong (e.g. $\chi_e > 1$) or long in duration.
 In these cases, the usual hierarchy, that the probability to emit $N$ photons is larger than the probability to emit $N+1$, can be reversed.
-The importance of high-order processes and the link to radiation reaction are discussed in \cref{sec:HigherOrderProcesses} and \cref{sec:QuantumRR} respectively.
+The importance of high-order processes and the link to radiation reaction are discussed in \cref{sec:HigherOrderProcesses} and \cref{sec:QuantumRR} respectively. {The Volkov solution assumes that the EM wave propagates in vacuum, but it is possible to account for the presence of a background plasma by similar means~\cite{raicher.pra.2013,mackenroth.pre.2019}.}